akarazeev/MOOCs/deepnlp-2017/notes/lecture_12.md

 Express solution to the problem with just a few rules.

-"Where is Boltzman machine in this hierarchy?"
+"Where is Boltzmann machine in this hierarchy?"

-"learnable == representable ?"
+"learnable =?= representable ?"

 #### RNNs: More API than Model